-I spent the summer of 2009 working as a field assistant for a graduate student who wanted to know how converting rain forest to rubber plantation in Yunnan, China affects wildlife.
+I spent the summer of 2009 working as a research assistant for a graduate student who wanted to know how converting rain forest to rubber plantation in Yunnan, China affects wildlife.
 We worked at the Xishuangbanna Tropical Botanical Gardens near Menglun, only a few hours away from the border of Laos.
-The amphibian and reptile diversity was incredible.
+The amphibians and reptiles were incredible.
 I saw flying frogs and flying snakes and encountered all sorts of new genera I had never heard of before.
 I also learned never to leave valuable belongings near a window—even if it is locked shut—while you sleep.
 Below are some photos from the experience, most taken at the botanical gardens where we worked but a few others from markets and other parts of China.